dagman62/ansible-web/README.md

 ## Use Case

-This playbook can be used to test out a distributed php web application
+This playbook can be used to test out a disposable distributed php web application.
+The docker-compose.yml file can be modified to include any static web content using volumes.
+The configurations are on /opt/apache/conf, and the static web content is located in /opt/apache/htdocs

 ## Instructions for using this playbook